jack3898/discord-yt-bot/README.md

 # Discord YouTube Bot

 A Node-based Discord YouTube bot.
-It's currently in development and there are more features to come!
+There are more features to come!

 This bot is written with Discord.js v14, using the Discord v10 API.
 So it uses slash commands.